-"Gross WAC" means for any Distribution Date, (i) the product of (a) the weighted average interest rate of the Mortgage Loans based on the Interest Bearing Unpaid Principal Balance (as of the first day of the related Collection Period) and (b) a fraction, the numerator of which is the aggregate Interest Bearing Unpaid Principal Balance (as of the first day of the related Collection Period), and the denominator of which is the aggregate Unpaid Principal Balance (as of the first day of the related Collection Period).
+"Gross WAC" means for any Distribution Date, (i) the product of (a) the weighted average interest rate of the Mortgage Loans based on the Interest Bearing Unpaid Principal Balance (as of the first day of the related Collection Period) and (b) a fraction, the numerator of which is the aggregate Interest Bearing Unpaid Principal Balance (as of the first day of the related Collection Period), and the denominator of which is the aggregate Unpaid Principal Balance (as of the first day of the first day of the related Collection Period).

-"Guarantor Interest Payment" means with respect to the Class A Certificates and any Distribution Date, an amount, not less than zero, equal to the unpaid Current Interest for such Class for such Distribution Date remaining after giving effect to any payments pursuant to priority First and Second under "Distribution of Available Funds."
-The Guarantor is required to remit such amount to the Trust to be paid as interest to the Class A Certificates for any Distribution Date when such amount is greater than \$0.
-While the Class A-1 or Class A-2 Certificates are outstanding, any Guarantor Interest Payment allocated to the Class A Certificates will be allocated to the Class A-1 and Class A-2 Certificates, pro rata, based on their respective unpaid Current Interest amounts due for such Distribution Date.
+"Guarantor Interest Payment" means with respect to the Class AF Certificates and any Distribution Date, an amount, not less than zero, equal to the unpaid Current Interest for such Class for such Distribution Date after giving effect to any payments pursuant to the second clause under "- Distribution of Available Funds."
+The Guarantor is required to remit such amount on such Distribution Date to the Trust to be distributed as interest to the Class AF Certificates.
+While the Class A-1 or Class A-2 Certificates are outstanding, any Guarantor Interest Payment allocated to the Class AF Certificates will be allocated to the Class A-1 and Class A-2 Certificates, pro rata, based on their respective unpaid Current Interest amounts due for such Distribution Date (calculated assuming that no exchanges for MACR Certificates have occurred).
+In the event that Exchangeable Certificates have been exchanged for MACR Certificates, the MACR Certificates received in such exchange will be allocated a proportionate share of the Guarantor Interest Payment otherwise allocable to the Classes of Exchangeable Certificates so exchanged.

-"Guarantor Maturity Payment" means the amount distributed to the Class A Certificates as principal if the remaining Class Principal Amount of the Class A Certificates is greater than zero after the distribution of interest and principal in accordance with "- Distribution of Available Funds" and allocation of Realized Losses, Certificate Writedown Amounts and Certificate Writeup Amounts on the Stated Final Distribution Date.
-The Guarantor is required to remit to the Trust an amount equal to the remaining Class Principal Amount of the Class A Certificates, and such amount will be distributed to the Class A Certificates as principal.
+"Guarantor Maturity Payment" means the amount distributed to the Class AF Certificates as principal if the remaining Class Principal Amount of the Class AF Certificates is greater than zero after the distributions of interest and principal in accordance with "- Distribution of Available Funds" and allocation of Realized Losses, Certificate Writedown Amounts and Certificate Writeup Amounts on the Stated Final Distribution Date.
+The Guarantor is required to remit to the Trust an amount equal to the remaining Class Principal Amount of the Class AF Certificates for distribution to the Class AF Certificates as principal.